Shamoo100/Shamoo_Lytics/README.md

 # Shamoo_Lytics
-This Folder Contains all my Personal work as a Data Science Enthusiast R.files jupyter notebooks
+This Repository Contains all my Personal work as a Data Science Enthusiast R.files jupyter notebooks
 In class submission